tnmch/Write_Up_Ctf/securityfest2016/pwn100_tvstation.md

 and here where we start :D

-we get the add of system and in the cmd we have buffer overflow but :/ aslr / Nx  : on
+we get the address of system and in the cmd we have buffer overflow but :/ aslr / Nx  : on

 ```
 gdb-peda$ checksec